-Since 1955, Perenich, Caulfield, Avril & Noyes has fought tirelessly for Pinellas County accident victims – winning more than $675 million on their behalf in the process.
+Since 1955, Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers has fought tirelessly for Pinellas County accident victims – winning more than $675 million on their behalf in the process.

-How Perenich, Caulfield, Avril & Noyes Can Help You After a Car Accident in St. Petersburg, FL
+How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help You After a Car Accident in St. Petersburg, FL

-Perenich, Caulfield, Avril & Noyes was founded in 1955 – making us the first law firm in St. Petersburg to focus entirely on personal injury law.
+Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers was founded in 1955 – making us the first law firm in St. Petersburg to focus entirely on personal injury law.
 We put more than 300 years of collective experience into every case we take on.

-Our personal injury lawyers have earned prestigious awards and recovered multi-million dollar verdicts, even trying cases before the Florida Supreme Court.
+Our great attorneys have earned prestigious awards and recovered multi-million dollar verdicts, even trying cases before the Florida Supreme Court.

 When you choose our law firm to represent you, you can expect us to: